fingo/spata/readme.md

 It allows replacement of original header values with more convenient ones or even defining header if no one is present.
 The new values are then used in all operations referencing individual fields, including automatic conversion to case classes or tuples.
-Mapping may be defined only for a subset of fields, leaving the rest in original form.
+Mapping may be defined only for a subset of fields, leaving the rest in their original form.
 ```csv
 date,max temparature,min temparature
 2020-02-02,13.7,-2.2